|11 Sep - 23 Sep|

 Drive to Punakha, the former winter capital.
 This drive takes you over the fantastic Dochula Pass which on a clear day boasts spectacular views of the Eastern Himalayan mountain range.
 Visit the 108 Namgyel Khangzang Chortens and further on stop at Messinha: stretch those legs with a walk through paddy fields and farm houses to Chimi Lhakhang, the temple dedicated to Bhutan’s popular saint Drukpa Kuenley.
 After lunch drive further to visit Punakha dzong.
-There will also be a visit to Nalanda Buddhist College providing the opportunity to meet and interact with local monks.
 (B/L/D)

 This morning drive to the scenic Phobjikha Valley, passing through forests of oak trees and rhododendrons.
 Arrive and head out for a walk along the Gangtey Nature Trail, an easy walk through flower meadows and past imposing Gangtey Goemba emerging from a forest to a viewpoint of the black necked crane feeding ground.
 There is also the chance to visit the black necked crane information centre.
 Overnight Phobjikha.
 (B/L/D)

-The scenic drive crosses the Black Mountains via the Pele la Pass before entering the broad, heavily cultivated Mangde Chhu Valley.
-Stop for a picnic lunch at Chendebji Chorten before continuing to Trongsa - from a distance the Dzong seems to tease you so that you wonder if you will ever reach it.
+This morning the day starts early with a visit ot the local Gangtey Goenpa Festival before climbing out of the valley to commence the scenic drive across the Black Mountains via the Pele la Pass.
+Stop at Trongsa to visit the dzong - from a distance the dzong seems to tease you so that you wonder if you will ever reach it.
 Spend some time wandering around this pleasant township and late afternoon, drive to Bumthang.
 The journey takes about 3 hrs and crosses one of the most scenically beautiful routes in Bhutan.
 (B/L/D)

 After breakfast drive to Thangbi Mani to attend this most colourful and sacred of festivals.
 Thangbi Mani festival is one of the most popular festivals held in Chhoekhor Gewog in Bumthang.
 The highlight of the festival is the fire blessing (Mewang) ceremony, performed in an open ground.
 The lay monks perform purification rituals while people jump over flames to purify themselves.
 Several mask dances are also performed.
 It is believed that the festival would bring peace and prosperity and ensure better harvest for the entire community.
-Remainder of the day can be spent strolling around Jakar town.
+Remainder of the day will be spent choosing to visit Tamshing temple, the Castle of the White Bird or maybe the homeopathic hospital or cheese factory.
 (B/L/D)

 An early start today!
 Start the hike to Takstang, or iconic Tiger's Nest Monastery, which sits perched high on a cliff overlooking the Paro Valley.
 The hike is a steep walk taking 2-2 ½ hours climbing through beautiful pine forests with many trees festooned with fluttering prayer flags.
 Stop for light refreshments at the Taktsang Jakhang (cafeteria) and then walk a short distance until you gain an incredible view of the Monastery perched precariously on the edge of the sheer 800m cliff!

 Continue the hike up to the monastery itself from which you see fabulous views of the Paro Valley below.
 The hike is not technically difficult so take your time and enjoy the splendid views as you climb higher passing prayer wheels and prayer flags.
 From the highest point you get superb views of the monastery sitting serenely across the opposite side of the gorge.
 The final stretch of the hike is via the stone staircase which leads to the site itself.
-After lunch take a short drive to visit Drugyal Dzong which was built in a location chosen for its control over the route to Tibet.
-The remainder of today is at leisure.
+After lunch take a short drive to visit Kyichu Lhakhang, one of the oldest temples in the country, followed by a traditional hot stone bath to ease tired muscles after the day’s ionic hike.
 (B/L/D)